nl-software/nl.nlsw.Document/readme.md

 ## Downloading the Source Code

-You can just clone the repository:
+You can clone the repository:

 ```sh
 git clone https://github.com/nl-software/nl.nlsw.Document.git